drocsid/https_example/README.md

 1) the `GenericDerivation` object could not allow the implicit decoders to be put in scope because the decoders needed to be part of an associated object for the trait used by the typeclass.

 The first step towards the solution after discussion was sorting out mess above.
-I removed the `Weathers.scala` class and removed the outer object from `Weather`.scala.
+I removed the `Weathers.scala` class and removed the outer object from `Weather.scala`.
 I removed the `GenericDerivation` object into a serperate file.
 I renamed the trait from `Shape2` to `Weather`.
 I created an associated object for the trait containing the http4s methods such as `impl` and `get` based on `Jokes.scala` as a reference.

 ## Regarding Weather.scala refactor misses at this point include